gomeeseeks/meeseeks-box-docs/content/creating-commands.md

 - `allowed_groups`: list of groups allowed to run this command
 - `channel_strategy`: defines the channel authorization strategy
   - `any`: the command can be invoked from any channel
-  - `im_only`: the command can only be invoked in an IM conversation
+  - `im_only`: the command can only be invoked in an direct message conversation
   - `channel`: use `allowed_channels` to define which channels are allowed to invoke the command
 - `allowed_channels`: list of channels allowed to run this command, any if the list is empty.
 - `no_handshake`: when true, the bot will not issue a handshake message when the command is accepted.